 Pricing: $19/month or $7/month annually

-Bottom line: Good templates and GPT-4 quality.
+Bottom line: Good templates and quality output.
 Still requires you to manually research and provide all job information.

 How it actually works: